 Through this past winter, I'm proud to say that I managed to get at least 10 squats and pushups into nearly every day, and at least once a week used light weights for arm exercises.
 Plus I stretched every single day.
 That's not where I want to be with exercise, but in my condition, it's a win.

 To sum up, seek healthy advice from many sources, and consider all sides of health debates.
 It will definitely be confusing and time consuming, but eventually, you will gain a deeper understanding into what works for you, and that will be time well spent.
+Even health professionals are now part of the health reckoning in the US, so trust yourself first and seek advice with an open mind.
 I feel like I just gave you "homework" to do and that isn't "fun."
-But the benefits are fun.
+But there are benefits.
 Sleeping well?
 Priceless.
 Ditto for feeling good and capable for as much of life as you can.
 Keep the faith, and that means faith in yourself too.